 Of course, the downside of co-mediation is that with more professional help on board, costs will go up.
 You will need to consider the trade-off and how much your comfort level will increase vs. the amount you will spend for that return.

 How is Dissolution Different from Divorce?

 The meaning and differences between a dissolution and divorce will vary from state to state.
 In some states, such as Connecticut, a dissolution of marriage is the state’s legal term for divorce.

 In other states, a dissolution of marriage is quite different from a divorce.

 For example, in Ohio, a divorce complaint must allege at least one legal ground for divorce, including reasons such as adultery, habitual drunkenness, bigamy, extreme cruelty or several other possible reasons.

 However, a couple can file a joint petition for a dissolution of marriage where they both request the court to terminate the union after they have prepared and submitted a separation agreement both have agreed to prior to filing.

 The grounds for the dissolution of the marriage are not an issue like they are for a divorce.
 This is considered as an uncontested divorce in many jurisdictions and the grounds for the divorce are cited as “irreconcilable differences” versus getting a divorce where a specific fault is cited.

 In California, the standards are different.
-Married couples can seek a summary dissolution if they meet residency requirements, have been married for less than five years, have no children together who were born or adopted before or during the marriage, do not own any part of land or buildings or rent any land or buildings (except a primary residence, do not owe more than $6,000 in marital debts, and have less than $41,000 of qualifying community property.
+Married couples can seek a summary dissolution if they meet residency requirements, have been married for less than five years, have no children together who were born or adopted before or during the marriage, do not own any part of land or buildings or rent any land or buildings (excluding a primary residence), do not owe more than $6,000 in marital debts, and have less than $41,000 of qualifying community property.

 Aside from much less conflict, the main advantage of the dissolution process is that it reduces a majority of the time and expense that would otherwise be incurred with a divorce.